Configure an Active Directory Application in Azure AD for the Splunk Add-on for Microsoft Cloud Services

 After creating the Active Directory Application, login to either the Azure portal or the Azure Government portal to grant this application the read access to Microsoft Cloud Service (You must have a Premium P1 Active Directory level edition or higher to perform this operation).
 See Use portal to create an Azure Active Directory application and service principal that can access resources for more information.

-Install the Splunk Add-on for Microsoft Cloud Services
+Upgrade the Splunk Add-on for Microsoft Cloud Services

 Configure a Storage Account in Microsoft Cloud Services